Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

+Note: the subscript "$_{\perp}$" used here to indicate the velocity in the transverse to the magnetic field direction should not be confused with the "$_{\perp}$" referring to an acceleration of the electron in the transverse direction in the proceeding sections.

-It comes out quite naturally that the covariant way of analyzing the radiation for helical motion considered above is based on the Lorentz transformation.
-In other words, within the lab frame the Lorentz coordinates are automatically enforced.
-It assumed that in the Lorentz lab frame the electron proceeds following a helical trajectory with velocity $v_0$.
-This is employed as initial condition.
-In the ultrarelativistic approximation a Lorentz boost along the field direction with non relativistic velocity $v_y$ leads to the circular motion of the electron with the same velocity $v_0$.
-Thus the single boost along the field direction will leave the radiation properties unchanged.
+It follows quite naturally that the covariant analysis of radiation from helical motion, as considered above, is grounded in the use of Lorentz transformations.
+In other words, within the laboratory frame, Lorentz coordinates are inherently applied.
+It is assumed that, in this Lorentz lab frame, the electron follows a helical trajectory with velocity $v_0$, which serves as an initial condition.
+In the ultrarelativistic approximation, applying a Lorentz boost along the direction of the magnetic field with a non-relativistic velocity $v_y$ transforms the motion into a circular trajectory, still with velocity $v_0$.
+As a result, a single boost along the field direction does not alter the radiation properties.

-Let us discuss the synchrotron radiation from a single electron with a kick with respect to the nominal orbit in $(x,z)$-plane.
-In this case, the acceleration yields a particle velocity increment $v_y = v\theta_k$ parallel to the $y$-axis and $\Delta v_z = - v\theta^2_k/2$ parallel to the $z$-axis.
-The restriction to the second order provides an essential simplicity of the calculations.
-We can use a sequence of two commuting non-collinear Lorentz boosts in order to discuss the particle motion downstream the kicker.
+Let us consider synchrotron radiation from a single electron that has received a transverse kick relative to the nominal orbit in the $(x,z)$-plane.
+As a result of this kick, the electron experiences an acceleration that induces a velocity component $v_y = v\theta_k$ along the $y$-axis and a corresponding change $\Delta v_z = -v\theta_k^2/2$ along the $z$-axis.
+Limiting the analysis to second-order terms simplifies the calculations significantly.

+To describe the motion of the particle downstream of the kicker, we can employ a sequence of two commuting, non-collinear Lorentz boosts.

-When the kick is introduced, the covariant particle tracking predicts a change of the initial condition at the entrance of the synchrotron radiation setup.
-If we will keep the Lorentz coordinate system in the lab frame downstream of the kicker, we will find that the covariant velocity on the helical orbit after the kick decreases from $v$ to $v - v\theta^2_k/2$ and the covariant way of analyzing the radiation for a helical motion with covariant velocity $v_0 = v - v\theta^2_k/2$ considered above will leads to a red shift in the critical wavelength.
+When the kick is applied, covariant particle tracking predicts a modification to the initial conditions at the entrance of the synchrotron radiation setup.
+If we retain the Lorentz coordinate system of the lab frame downstream of the kicker, we find that the covariant velocity of the particle on the resulting helical orbit decreases from $v$ to $v_0 = v - v\theta_k^2/2$.
+Applying a covariant analysis of radiation for a helical trajectory with this reduced velocity leads to a redshift in the critical wavelength.